Pitmairen/tpswipe/README.md

 and executes user defined commands when a gesture is detected.

 Currently only external commands can be executed.
-The application can not create keyboard or mouse events on its one.
+The application can not create keyboard or mouse events on its own.
 This may change in the future.

 It can detect swipes up,right,down,left with 2-5 fingers and pinch and spread whith 2-5 fingers.